 To find out more about how Cast UK can help you find and recruit candidates within Rugby or source a new job in Rugby then contact one of our consultant team on 0333 121 3345.

-Cast UK are supporting a market leading business with the recruitment of a Warehouse Supervisor for their fast paced operation based in Cannock.
+Cast UK are supporting a rapidly growing Scale-Up Logistics business with the recruitment of an Operations Manager to be based out of their ever-growing office based in Central London.